Elegy Engine

 General workflow

 Instead, you just place assets into directories, and run the game.
-There's no import step either, simply export your glTF from Blender into a location like mygame/models/
+There's no import step.
+Simply export your glTF from Blender into a location like game/models/ and you're done, it's ready to be used.

 Modding